seanelvidge/seanelvidge.github.io/_posts/2026-06-17-Space_Weather_Sonification.md

 The example above uses data from May 5th to 15th 2024.
 This 10-day window captures the period around the major May 2024 geomagnetic storm — an event of intense aurora, severe geomagnetic activity and unusually (at least in recent times) dynamic near-Earth conditions.

-Musically, the whole piece is placed onto a fixed daily grid:
+Musically, the piece is placed onto a fixed daily grid:

 - one day becomes four bars;
 - each bar is in 6/4;